tkokhing/OneHeart/README.md

 ![](images/oneheart_arch.png)

-### Development Journey
+## My Coding Development Journey
-The codes are modified from the IBM tutorial as shown, tested using 1 and 2 Orgs templates* (2 CA, 2 peer, 1 channel) **before** moving onto the IBM Blockchain Platform.
+The codes are modified from open source in the IBM tutorial, tested using 1 and 2 Orgs templates* (2 CA, 2 peer, 1 channel) **before** moving onto the IBM Blockchain Platform.

 (*see Step four*): https://cloud.ibm.com/docs/blockchain-sw-251?topic=blockchain-sw-251-develop-vscode#develop-vscode-guided-tutorials

-To build the blockchain, I followed this tutorial series.
-This is the most comprehensive tutorial from IBM that I found, extracted here for easy reference.
-It tells you when to check your Wallet which no other similar tutorial gives you that resolution.
-It provided sample usernames and pw to make sure you do not go wrong.
-Obviously, to build your own blockchain, modified it to suit your needs.
+To build the blockchain, I followed the below tutorial series (extracted here for easy reference).
+It even tells you when to check your Wallet which no other tutorials give you that resolution.
+To me, this is really helpful.
+It also provided sample usernames and pw to make sure you do not go wrong.
+Obviously to build your own blockchain, modify it to suit your needs.

+_**My 2 cents worth...**_ I strongly recommend that you copy and paste the tutorial into a DOCX so that you can make you own notes along the way.
+Also do screenshoots to capture the changes, and purposely do the wrong steps so that to test out different settings/scenarios.
+I did all of these.
+If plainly follow the tutorial can build up a blockchain, everyone would have successfully done so but it is not.

 **Sample network tutorial series**
 This three-part tutorial series guides you through the process of creating and interconnecting a relatively simple, multi-node Hyperledger Fabric network by using the IBM Blockchain Platform console to deploy a network into your Kubernetes cluster and deploy a smart contract.